How Often Should Kitchen Ventilation Be Cleaned?

 To remain compliant, cleaning must be carried out by a competent specialist with experience in commercial kitchen environments.
 A suitable provider should be able to:

-Work in line with BESA TR19 Grease guidance
+• Work in line with the BESA TR19 Grease specification

 Using a recognised specialist, like Swiftclean who are AXA Approved, gives confidence that your system meets both safety and compliance requirements.